rohansunar/real-estate-CI4/README.md

 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library

-verify development server starts without errors
+verify development server starts and runs without errors Dont Modify any other Existing Features and Design expect specific onces mentioned in the task.
-Dont Modify any other Existing Features and Design Test the website in browser to ensure everything works correctly Remove any unnecessary/unused code related to the applications module Verify both authenticated and unauthenticated user scenarios
+Test the website in browser to ensure everything works correctly Remove any unnecessary/unused code related to the applications module Verify both authenticated and unauthenticated user scenarios